citrix/terraform-provider-citrix/docs/resources/application.md

 - `application_folder_path` (String) The application folder path in which the application should be created.
 - `description` (String) Description of the application.
+- `icon` (String) The Id of the icon to be associated with the application.
+- `limit_visibility_to_users` (Set of String) By default, the application is visible to all users within a delivery group.
+However, you can restrict its visibility to only certain users by specifying them in the 'limit_visibility_to_users' list.
+Must be in `DOMAIN\UserOrGroupName` or `user@domain.com` format

 ### Read-Only